Automattic/fb-instant-articles/README.md

 With the plugin active, a new menu will be available for you to connect to your Facebook Page and start publishing your Instant Articles.
 You'll also see the status of each Instant Articles submission on the edit page of your posts.

+A best effort is made to generate valid Instant Article markup from your posts' content/metadata and publish it to Facebook.
+The plugin knows how to transform your posts' markup from a set of rules which forms a mapping between elements in you *source markup* and the valid *Instant Article components*.
+We refer to this “glue” between the two as the ***Transformer Rules***.

+Built-in to the plugin are many [pre-defined transformer rules](https://github.com/Automattic/facebook-instant-articles-wp/blob/master/rules-configuration.json) which aims to cover standard WordPress installations.
+If your WordPress content contains elements which are not covered by the built-in ruleset, you can define your own additional rules to extend or override the defaults in the Settings of this plugin, under: **Plugin Configuration** > **Publishing Settings** > **Custom transformer rules**.

 ## Feed submission to Facebook

 Facebook has a review process where they verify that all Instant Articles are properly formatted, have content consistency with their mobile web counterparts, and adhere to their community standards and content policies.
 You will not be able to publish Instant Articles in Facebook until your feed has been approved.